-21:41 Okay, so six cops come up through the crowd.
-They stood out for a while then they came inside City Hall.
-Two cops by themselves came through the crowd.
+Okay, so six cops come up through the crowd.
+They stood out for a while then they came inside City Hall, two cops by themselves came through the crowd.
 They were jostled, and they were afraid.
-They got to the middle city hall door.
-And then the other six cops broke the side panels to bring those cops in because they were afraid to swing the doors out open.
+They got to the middle city hall door, and then the other six cops broke the side panels to bring those cops in because they were afraid to swing the doors out open.

 And that's what started everything tonight.
-And once you can tell Well, the Putin people were beating on the doors and I didn't see it but I heard one reporter saying account that that A one one window had already been smashed, but but as far as I know that that breaking of the windows by the cops really incited the crowd.

-22:20 About a dozen riot cops stormed up the steps and into the city hall and formed a line just inside the city hall.
+Once you can tell, well, the pollutant the people were beating on the doors, and I didn't see it, but I heard one reporter saying account that that A one one window had already been smashed, but but as far as I know that that breaking of the windows by the cops really incited the crowd, about a dozen riot cops stormed up the steps and into the city hall and formed a line just inside the city hall.
 The doors were high suspect locked at that point.
 They also tried to get people back from the doors back down the steps, which was very unsuccessful.
-People started banging on the door and chanting Dan whites a pig.
+People started banging on the door and chanting Dan White's a pig.
 And it was very tense and very angry atmosphere.
 There were a couple of scuffles with the police.
 When they came through.
 People begin throwing things at the door at the city hall.
-And then the glass started I started hearing glass breaking the attitude at the crowd at this point was very mixed.
+And then them the glass started.
+I started hearing glass breaking.
+The attitude at the crowd at this point was very mixed.
 As the glass is breaking, some people were cheering others were shouting no, they seem to be very horrified by the by what was going on.
 There were people were carrying posters like avenge Harvey Milk, pity for the privilege death for the poor.
-Some people are chanting No more violence.
+Some people were chanting No more violence.
 So far.
 I had seen no violence from the police except for this scuffle.
 People on the stairs were trying to calm the crowd.
 At one point people started chanting We want Sally and Sally Gearheart and she started speaking with a bullhorn you know we do not want his death avenged with violence.
-Speaking of Harvey Milk, and there is there was applause I would guess from the majority of the of the crowd, but she was really drowned out by the sound of the crowd.
-Basically, there was an attitude of hysteria, an air of hysteria.
+Speaking of Harvey Milk, and there is there was applause I would guess from the majority of the of the crowd, but you know, she was really drowned out by the sound of the crowd.
+Basically, there was an attitude of hysteria, an era of hysteria.

-24:29 Towards the end of the riotous evening in City Hall, I found myself standing on the front steps and missed a lot of broken glass behind the line of San Francisco police officers.
-Officers who had been forced by orders Manhyia to stand fast while the wire unfolded at their feet

-24:51 see cars burning outs on the fringe of City Hall
+Towards the end of the riotous evening city hall and I found myself standing on the front steps and missed a lot of broken glass behind the line of San Francisco police officers.
+Officers who had been forced by orders man high to stand fastball wide and folded at their feet we see cars burning outs on the fringe of City Hall.